Deep Vein Thrombosis

 Post-Thrombotic Syndrome

 In post-thrombotic syndrome, the clot damages the venous valves.
 This can lead to poor circulation since the blood can flow backward without valves to stop it.
 Poor circulation can cause pain, swelling, and discoloration.
 In some cases, the symptoms are so severe that the patient can no longer use the limb.
+If post-thrombotic syndrome results from a blood clot caused by an accident or negligence, the patient may be entitled to blood clot compensation for the long-term effects and pain they endure.

 Pulmonary Embolism